dottertrotter/bustimes/README.md

+To setup:
-To setup clone the repo and install packages
+- clone the repo
+- install packages

 ### `npm install`